mtawarma/mtawarma.github.io/src/components/cv.md

 -   Direct suitable engagement opportunities from campus to relevant faculty

-Interim Dean, Mitchell E. Daniels, Jr. School of Business, July 2023 -- August 2023
+Interim Dean, Mitchell E. Daniels, Jr. School of Business, July 2023 – August 2023

 -   Request for faculty positions
 -   Established a new way to make teaching credit hour predictions by area
--   Instituted Dean's Distinguished Lecture Series
+-   Instituted Dean’s Distinguished Lecture Series
 -   Transitioning new dean

-Director of Krenicki Center for Business Analytics and Machine Learning, 2022--present
+Director of Krenicki Center for Business Analytics and Machine Learning, 2022–present

 -   Co-organizer of Data for Good Gala celebrating INFORMS UPS George D.
     Smith Prize